austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Attended CodeClub meetup and learned how the CodeClub website is set up

 **Thoughts**: It would be cool to use react on the CodeClub website, but I'm not sure if it's necessary or when it would be most useful.

+### Day 40: September 1, 2017

+**Today's Progress**: Read about classes in ydkjs

+**Thoughts**: I need to pick up the pace..I feel like I have been wasting time the last week or so.
+I'm going to hit it hard tomorrow.